canonical/data-science-stack/docs/reference/enable-gpu.rst

 Install the NVIDIA Operator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To ensure the DSS can utilise the NVIDIA GPUs:
+To ensure DSS can utilise NVIDIA GPUs:

 1. The host will need to have the NVIDIA drivers installed
 2. MicroK8s will need to be setup to utilise those drivers